Filing A Claim – Follow our 5 easy steps

 It is very important to ensure that you record proof of flood damages to your property.
 However, before you do so, please ensure that it is safe to enter your building.
 Once you are sure it is safe, take as many pictures and videos of your flood-damaged property as possible.
 It is important to capture both inside and outside your building.

-Note: Ensure that you capture the make, model and the serial number of all electronic equipment damaged by the flood.
+Note: Ensure that you capture the make, model and the serial number of all appliances, mechanicals (hot water heaters, furnaces, HVAC equipment etc.) and electronic equipment damaged by the flood.

 Ensure that you throw away items that pose a health risk, for example, perishable food, spills, and other harmful substances after taking pictures of them.
 Samples of other items like curtains, flooring, and furnishing should be kept for inspection.

-After a few days, typically between 2 to 4 days from the time you officially filed a claim, you should get a call from your flood insurance adjuster for an inspection.
+Within 24 hours from the time you officially filed a claim, you should get a call from your flood insurance adjuster to schedule an inspection.
 When your adjuster arrives, ensure that he/she properly identifies themselves to you.
 Ask to see an official office identification before allowing them access to the property.
-During the inspection, your adjuster will work with you to determine an accurate estimate of your covered flood damage and provide you with a proof of loss form for you to sign.
-Your adjuster might also answer any questions you have regarding flood-proofing or increasing your flood insurance coverage.
+During the inspection, your adjuster will take photos, take room and structure measurements and record damaged items.
+Make sure to point out all damaged building areas and contents items to the adjuster.
+The adjuster work with you to determine an accurate estimate of your covered flood damage.

 Additional Resources & FEMA Documentation